mille1992/project5/README.md

 - a space to organize groups to perform hobbies together and exchange infos about the hobbies
 - a space to rent / lent things to one another.

+# How to run it
+- Navigate to project5 folder with your local terminal, where manage.py is located
+- Enter python manage.py runserver into your terminal
+- Open your browser and go to localhost

 # Distinctiveness and Complexity
 This paragraph describes why the webpage fulfills the required complexity and distinctiveness.